Back to homepage

-Observations may sometimes be a few hours late due to small delays as NOAA processes it's data.
-Map data, Search, Favorites and gauge graphs can be refreshed by clicking the refresh button in the upper right hand corner.
+Observations may sometimes be a few hours late due to small delays as NOAA processes its data.
+Map data, Search, Favorites and gauge graphs can be refreshed by tapping the refresh button in the upper right corner.
 Not all stations have forecasts and/or observations available at all times.

 Please note that some hydrographic data that you may be able to find elsewhere is not available in this app.
 Some US Government data sources have not been converted to a format where Rivercast can include them for "Instant Observations" or provide interactive graphs.